DigitalVS/Galaxy-Flash-Expansion/README.md

 ![Two GSE version boards look.](/images/two-gse-versions.png)

 Minimal system requirements for GSE board are ROM A and ROM B with 6 kilobytes of RAM present.
-Without all 6 kilobytes of RAM additional RAM won't make continuous memory space and will not be usable in most cases.
+Without all 6 kilobytes of base RAM, additional RAM won't make continuous memory space and will not be usable in most cases.

 #### Board Installation Instructions